HubSpot/offline/README.md

   requests: true

   // Should we show a snake game while the connection is down to keep the user entertained?
+  // It's not included in the normal build, you should bring in js/snake.js in addition to
+  // offline.min.js.
   game: false
 }
 ```